-Results of Phase 1 can be found in the Dulwich Village Streets for People - Phase 1 Report (pdf, 1.8mb) and summary report (pdf, 1.6mb)
+Results of Phase 1 can be found in the Dulwich Village Streets for People - Phase 1 report (PDF, 2mb) and summary report (PDF, 1.6mb).

 The initial design ideas are led by three core objectives:

-- Destination and connection – the space will help make Dulwich Village a place for people to visit and connect people across south London
+- destination and connection - the space will help make Dulwich Village a place for people to visit and connect with people across South London

 These initial ideas are to find out local people's preferences for how the space could be used.
-We will use this feedback to develop a final concept design proposal for people to comment on later this year.
+We are using the feedback received from this phase of engagement to develop a final concept design proposal for people to comment on in autumn 2023.

-Engagement Phase 3, Winter 2022 - Have your say
+Engagement Phase 3, autumn 2023 - Have your say

 The third phase will consist of a public consultation on the design proposal developed with the community.